hxtree/galaxyops/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

+Join us on this development journey as we develop and bring the game to life.
-Join us in the build.
-Contribute to help shape any part of the monorepo.
+Contribute to any part of the monorepo to help shape the game.

 Pull requests and bug reports are welcome on GitHub at
 <https://github.com/hxtree/cats-cradle>.
 This project is intended to be a safe,